 Nobelius also discussed about the sixth generation of R&D processes and stated that the sixth generation R&D need to return to the roots, i.e. back to the purpose of the first generations corporate research labs, one pursuing more radical innovation through research in R&D. The main aim is to increase the likelihood of recognizing, joining, and developing breakthroughs affecting whole industry segments [21].
 The strategic choices are related, for example, to the R&D intensity of the firm, the industry context, and the business strategies.
-To deliver these kinds of products, new alliances and cooperation need to be established cross borders and based on functions instead
+To deliver these kinds of products, new alliances and cooperation need to be established cross borders and based on functions instead of technology so that this will increasing the demands on companies combinatory capabilities.

 Research institutes in Malaysia can be categorizes to public and private research institutes.
 Public Research Institutes in Malaysia can be divides to Government Agencies and Public Research Institutes (IPA) and Research Institutes in Institutes of Higher Learning.
-Roles of IPA are to carry out R&D, technical and consultancy services, provide diagnostic services, business joint-venture and licensing.
+Roles of IPA is to carry out R&D, technical and consultancy services, provide diagnostic services, business joint-venture and licensing.
 According to MASTIC, there are 33 Government Agencies and Public Research Institutes [29].
 Malaysian Public Research Institute and Government Agencies (IPA) is an organization under the public sector category.